 File this one under “what is at stake” when we talk about the digital dualist critique.
 Bitcoin, the Internet’s favorite way to buy pot and donate to Ron Paul, hit an all-time high this week of around $900 to one Bitcoin (BTC).
 The news coverage of Bitcoin and the burgeoning array of crypto-currencies (according to the Wall Street Journal there’s also litecoin, bbqcoin, peercoin, namecoin, and feathercoin) has largely focused on the unstable valuation of the currencies and all of the terrible things people could do with their untraceable Internet money.
 What hasn’t been investigated however, is the idea that crypto-currencies are somehow inherently more “virtual” and thereby less susceptible to centralized control the way US dollars, Euros, or Dave & Buster’s Powercards are.
 Both assumptions are wrong and are undergirded by the digital dualist fallacy.

 First, a few prerequisites and disclaimers.
 I am not a financial advisor, nor do I consider myself an economist.
 Therefore I’m mostly sticking to what i know about the creation of value and the organization of work.
 I’m not an avid or practiced user of Bitcoins, but I think that outsider perspective is more useful than detrimental.
-The above video from the Best Bitcoin Broker blog is a good introduction to how Bitcoin works, and I don’t want to spend too much time going over the mechanics of mining and exchanges, so for the rest of this essay I’m going to assume the reader knows how Bitcoins are “mined” and how they are exchanged for state-backed currencies.
+I don’t want to spend too much time going over the mechanics of mining and exchanges, so for the rest of this essay I’m going to assume the reader knows how Bitcoins are “mined” and how they are exchanged for state-backed currencies.
 I should also disclose that I have made a non-insignificant amount of money by totally forgetting that I bought $10-worth of bitcoins at Mt.Gox in February of 2012.
 I cashed all but 0.05BTC earlier this week, but don’t plan on reinvesting.
 I also feel like an asshole for making money doing absolutely nothing.

 As my disclosure above implies, Bitcoins have very IRL implications.
 They can buy things that are the product of real humans’ labor and be converted (although maybe not directly) into just about every state-backed currency in existence.
 This is a classic example of what PJ Rey means by “The Myth of Cyberspace.”
 The Internet —and by extension, BItcoin— does not reside on some other plane of existence.
 Just like any other currency, Bitcoins are equal parts material and ephemeral; they can be affected by natural disasters, ideology, and commodities markets.
 They exist as heavily protected bits that are ultimately meant to be converted into atoms of sustenance and extravagance.
 To call Bitcoin a “virtual” currency is to fetishize its conceptual origin and distribution system.
 Granted, there aren’t quite as many physical representations of Bitcoins as there are other currencies, but that distinction seems to be quickly diminishing.
 More importantly though, Bitcoins are subject to many of the same social structures and phenomena that keep capital unevenly and unfairly distributed.
 Calling Bitcoins “virtual currency” is nonsensical because all currencies are virtual in that they are “collective hallucinations” about measurement of worth, and they are all equally physical because they are held, exchanged and produced in very tangible ways with equally tangible consequences.